 We aim to provide high-quality services for our customers, including up to date and accurate information and our Customer Charter sets out the standards we will seek to achieve.

-Customers may submit their comments, compliments or complaints in the language of their choice via the online forms available or by telephone, letter or e-mail.
+Customers may submit their comments, compliments or complaints in Welsh or English, in accordance with their language preference via the bilingual online forms available or by telephone, letter or e-mail.

 We promise to listen courteously and try to understand the needs of our customers and help find a solution to meeting them.
 We promise to treat our customers with respect, to be fair and honest in our dealings with them and to acknowledge and learn from our mistakes if we get things wrong.

 - the reporting of a fault, eg a faulty street light